 What's actually in Nature's Recipe?

-We analyzed Nature's Recipe Grain-Free Chicken, Sweet Potato & Pumpkin, one of their core dry formulas.
-The first five ingredients are chicken, chicken meal, sweet potatoes, peas, and pumpkin.
+We analyzed the 2026 reformulated Nature's Recipe Grain-Free Chicken, Sweet Potato & Pumpkin.
+The first five ingredients are chicken, chicken meal, sweet potatoes, tapioca starch, and canola meal.

 The good stuff